Marie-Antoinette jewels soar at 'once in a lifetime' sale: Sotheby's

 The top lot - the pearl and diamond pendant - was sold to a private collector bidding by phone, who asked to remain anonymous.
 The 10 lots combined fetched US$42.7 million, Sotheby's said.

 At rival Christie's on Tuesday, the "Pink Legacy", a diamond weighing nearly 19 carats, fetched a record 50.375 million Swiss francs.
-It was purchased by U.S.-based luxury jeweler Harry Winston, owned by Swatch.
+It was purchased by US-based luxury jeweller Harry Winston, owned by Swatch.